hectorbennett/natashalall.com/README.md

 - Rename image filenames when saving an artwork
 - Add social media links
 - Stop svg images reloading (and disappearing) when changing page
+- Move homepage css into a separate file

 Done
 ----